 If the employee does not produce documentation, the employee will be instructed to remove the specific material and other similar material from his or her computer.
 When the employee complies with this request, the employee will sign a document acknowledging removal of the copyrighted material.

-If he/she refused or does not comply with the designated agent's request, the employee's access to or from the employee's College account or computer will be blocked and the action will be referred to the employee's supervisor or cabinet member.
+If they refuse or fail to comply with the designated agent's request, the employee's access to their College accounts or computers will be blocked and the action will be referred to the employee's supervisor or cabinet member.

 The designated agent will notify the complainant of how the issue was resolved.